skip to content

 Join the grass roots groups to recycle

 Many schools and organizations work to collect and recycle materials, including plastics and aluminum cans.
-The biggest problem with plastic recycling is that it needs to be so meticulously carried out and requires painstaking time to sort properly and to go through the plastics.
+The biggest problem with performance plastic material recycling is that it needs to be so meticulously carried out and requires painstaking time to sort properly and to go through the plastics.
 This is why the resin identification coding system was implemented in 1988 to help better identify plastics.
 The number in the middle has no real significance and is just there to help name the plastic the item is made from.
 This system has greatly improved the way plastics are handled and recycled leading to greater efficiency and better consistency when sorting through plastic resins.

 There are, however, some plastics that cannot be recycled.
 These plastics are called thermosets, which are plastics that cannot return to their original form.
 The best example of this type of plastic is Phenolic which was the first commercially available plastic back in 1907, and was originally called Bakelite.
 It is primarily used for electrical and mechanical purposes.
 Unlike thermoplastics which can be formed and returned to their original shape, thermosets cannot due to their chemical makeup and they frequently have additives or fillers.
 Thermosets form above the melting temperature so when they are heated, the decomposition temperature is reached before the melt point.Many of our Performance Plastic materials are fully recyclable, simply ask us